-- Members of Council will accurately communicate the decisions of Council, even if they disagree with the majority decision of Council, and by so doing affirm the respect for and integrity in the decision-making processes of Council. - 2.
+- 1. Members of Council will accurately communicate the decisions of Council, even if they disagree with the majority decision of Council, and by so doing affirm the respect for and integrity in the decision-making processes of Council. - 2.
 Members of Council will keep confidential information confidential, until such time as the matter can properly be made public. - 3.
-In all media communications, including social media, members will treat each other, staff and members of the public with decorum, dignity and respect, and shall avoid messaging that amounts to abuse, bullying or intimidation. - 4. \Members may communicate a personal position on an issue on which Regional Council has not taken a position or that is contrary to a position taken by Regional Council, but, in doing so, should make clear that they are not representing the Council and/or the Regional Municipality of Peel, and where it is contrary, to include an accurate recitation of Council's position.\ [Per Saito Motion May 7, 2020]
+In all media communications, including social media, members will treat each other, staff and members of the public with decorum, dignity and respect, and shall avoid messaging that amounts to abuse, bullying or intimidation. - 4.
+Members may communicate a personal position on an issue: - a) that is contrary to a position which has been taken by Regional Council, or - b) on which Regional Council is required to take a position or might reasonably be expected to take a position but has not yet done so, so long as in doing so Members make clear that they are not representing the Council and/or the Regional Municipality of Peel, and where their personal position is contrary to Council's position, include an accurate recitation of Council's position.